HenryDavies/WDI-PROJECT-2/README.md

 ## Overview

-PropertEase is a property map that makes house searches easier.
+PropertEase is a property map that makes property searches easier.
 It was created as my second project for a 12-week Web Development Immersive course at General Assembly in London.
 It was built using a MEN stack (MongoDB, Express, Node).

 ## The problem